 Tina W

 Well I have tried a couple of different versions so far.
 I'm still planning to experiment a little more.
 The first batch I used 1.5 c whole wheat flour and .5 c almond flour and .5 c water.
 I baked for 40 min.
-The taste was really bad *but* I realized my flour had expired 3 years ago!
+The taste was bad *but* I realized my flour had expired 3 years ago!
 (I used to bake a lot more, long story.)
 I liked the texture bc they were crispy but they were thick.
 My husband thought they tasted okay but were too hard.

 So I sent him to the store (😁) to buy new whole wheat and white flour.
 (They were out of white while wheat.)